METALS-Copper tumbles from two-week peak as Trump renews China tariff threat

 CHILE LITHIUM: How lithium-rich Chile botched a plan to attract battery makers.

-Additional reporting by Mai Nguyen in SINGAPORE; editing by Jason Neely
+Additional reporting by Mai Nguyen in SINGAPORE; editing by Jason Neely and Louise Heavens